Britain sends Australia 4 million Pfizer doses in swap deal - NewsBreak

 Britain sends Australia 4 million Pfizer doses in swap deal

-Britain is rushing 4 million Pfizer doses to Australia , where authorities are scrambling to bolster supplies of that COVID-19 vaccine and protect the population against a rapidly spreading outbreak of the delta variant.
+CANBERRA, Australia (AP) — Britain is rushing 4 million Pfizer doses to Australia, where authorities are scrambling to bolster supplies of that COVID-19 vaccine and protect the population against a rapidly spreading outbreak of the delta variant.

 The swap deal announced Friday follows Australian deals with Singapore and Poland to address a short-term Pfizer shortage.